 "Recent scans of the human genome reveal that some gay males share a genetic marker for homosexuality on the X chromosome.
 One avenue through which genes regulate homoeroticism is by instructing the brain to develop in a sex-atypical manner."

-Vernon L. Quinsey, PhD, Professor of Psychology, Biology, and Psychiatry and Head of the Department of Psychology at Queen's University, wrote the following statements in the article titled "Etiology of Anomalous Sexual Preference in Men," published in the June 2003 issue of Annals of the New York Academy of Sciences:
+Vernon L. Quinsey, PhD, Former Head of the Department of Psychology at Queen's University, wrote the following statements in the article titled "Etiology of Anomalous Sexual Preference in Men," published in the June 2003 issue of Annals of the New York Academy of Sciences:

 "The determinants of sexual interest, in the sense of preferences for the same or opposite sex... appear to be caused by the neural organizational effects of the intrauterine hormonal events."